 Annie Bloom’s Books

 Established in 1978, Annie Bloom’s Books is one of the oldest bookstores in Portland.
 But wait, it gets better.
 This charming Portland bookstore is located in one of the most endearing areas in town, Multnomah Village.
-To that end, if you’re looking for an easy-going afternoon, make a beeline for Annie Bloom’s Books and prepare for the hours to slip by.
+So if you’re looking for an easy-going afternoon, make a beeline for Annie Bloom’s Books and prepare for the hours to slip by.

 Considered by many locals to be one of the best bookstores in Portland, the selection is carefully curated.
 You’ll find classics, new titles and a never-ending list of recommendations from the helpful staff (some of which have been around between 10-25 years!).